sven-straubinger/sven-codes-node/README.md

 ## Static

-**Please note:** HTML-files have been rendered and distributed as static files within the `static` folder.
+**Please note:** HTML-files have been rendered and distributed as static files within the `docs` folder.